 While scholars continue to debate how widespread and significant gentrification is as a demographic trend and what it will ultimate mean for inner cities, there is a growing literature that has examined the impact of gentrification on employment within inner-city neighborhoods.
 Curran (2004; 2007) focused on a single neighborhood-Williamsburg in Brooklyn-and found that new residential growth led to displacement of nearby industrial jobs.
+Meltzer and Schuetz (2012) showed that neighborhood retail grew faster in New York City neighborhoods that experienced gentrification.
 More recently Lester and Hartley (2014) examined the impact of gentrification at the census tract-level using detailed employment data for 29 large cities in the US and found that gentrifying neighborhoods had faster employment growth and a more rapid shift between traditionally blue collar work and locally oriented services such as restaurants and entertainment.
 Beyond these studies, there have been relatively few papers that specifically look at the nature of employment growth in inner-cities.
-There have been individual case studies such as Hutton's (2004) description of the emergence of new high-tech industry clusters in Vancouver, BC.
-In addition, there are two new reports that focus on the long-term residential shifts of poor neighborhoods in U.S. metropolitan areas, which suggest that the gentrification or "back to the city" trend may be limited, or is bypassing high-poverty neighborhoods.
+There have been individual case studies such as Hutton's (2004) description of the emergence of new hightech industry clusters in Vancouver, BC.
+In addition, there are two new reports that focus on the longterm residential shifts of poor neighborhoods in U.S. metropolitan areas which suggest that the gentrification or "back to the city" trend may be limited, or is bypassing high-poverty neighborhoods.
 Specifically, Cortright and Mahmoudi (2014) find that 69 percent of census tracts with high poverty levels (30%) in 1970 still had high poverty levels in 2010.
-Aliprantis, Fee, and Oliver (2014) examine patterns of tract-level income change between 1980 and 2010 and find considerable stability in tract-level income quartiles over time.
+Aliprantis, Fee, and Oliver (2014) examine patterns of tract-level income change between 1980 and 2010 and find considerable stability in tractlevel income quartiles over time.
 However, they also find that tract-level income growth varied widely by metropolitan characteristics, as tracts that transitioned from poor to non-poor were more likely to be located in growing metropolitan areas that were relatively large and densely populated and which experienced greater immigration.